nih-cfde/c2m2/README.md

 # Documentation Overview

-Technical specs and docs for CFDE-CC products
+# Technical specifications and docs for the Cross Cut Metadata Model

-This repository hosts all of the documentation and specifications for CFDE-CC products relevant to DCC members of the CFDE.

-Currently, it houses the C2M2 technical documentation.
-Eventually, it will also contain documentation for other products.

 # Updating the Documentation in the Public Documentation Site